15 Most Powerful Brokerage Firms of 2020

 By Maddie Winship, Senior Research Analyst, Yardi Matrix

 Newmark Knight Frank and Cushman & Wakefield rounded out the top three in the investment sales ranking with a respective $171 billion and $133 billion in transaction volume.
-NKF ranked No. 1 of sales—a 23 percent increase in volume from the previous two years (see methodology below).
+NKF ranked No. 1 in sales—a 23 percent increase in volume from the previous two years (see methodology).
 Most of its transaction activity occurred in the multifamily and office asset classes and about 52 percent of the firm’s volume came from outside the United States.

 METHODOLOGY

-The CPE-MHN rankings of the Most Powerful Brokerage Firms utilized self-reported data for all firms.
-The ranking is a weighted formula based on a variety of factors, including firm performance in 2019 and over time, using factors like investment sales and leasing activity.
-The rankings represents what we feel is a logical balance between firm growth and market share.
+The CPE-MHN rankings of the Most Powerful Brokerage Firms are based on self-reported data from all firms.
+We used a weighted formula, considered various factors including a firm’s performance in 2019 and previous years, and reviewed data that reflects investment sales and leasing activity.
+The rankings represent what we feel is a logical balance between firm growth and market share.
 Ranking factors are not limited to the data that appear on this page.